Top Ten: Guilty Treasures

 Director: Jacques Deray

 Like the movie mentioned directly above, this film, as it plays out, keeps shifting its tone depending on which genre is being represented in the moment.
 There's romance, crime thriller, character study... a lot's going on.
 It's even a little rough around the edges pertaining to how it's put together.
 This movie does, however, contain some strikingly original qualities.
-First and foremost is its point of view: A U.S. crime drama that's being told from a "French perspective" (directed and mostly written by French film makers) which gives all of the proceedings a unique and refreshing twist.
+First and foremost is its point of view: a U.S. crime drama that's being told from a "French perspective" (directed and mostly written by French film makers) which gives all of the proceedings a unique and refreshing twist.
 Then there's the brilliant concept: A French assassin is brought to Los Angeles to quickly fulfil a contract and then leave back to France, only he can't leave because his passport has been stolen by the same people who hired him.
 So he's stuck in L.A. having killed a mob boss.
 He's a foreigner in strange, unfamiliar surroundings.
 To make matters worse for him (but fascinating for us) there's an American hit man dispatched to kill him so that the original contract our French protagonist performed is far less likely to be exposed.
-Now the French guy has to dodge this very determined, single-minded assassin, not to mention the L.A. cops, still try to figure out who set him up, get his revenge and then make his way out of the country!
-After all that, do I really need to add why I like it so much?
+Now the French guy has to dodge this very determined, single-minded assassin, not to mention the L.A. cops, still try to figure out who set him up, get his revenge, and then make his way out of the country!
+After all that, do I really need to add why I like this film so much?

 Putney Swope (1969, U.S.A.)